Grana Padano

 Grana Padano is an Italian cheese originating in the Po Valley.
 It is similar to Parmesan but with less strict regulations governing its production.
 This hard, crumbly-textured cheese is made with unpasteurized cows' milk that is semi-skimmed.
 To preserve the authenticity of the manufacturing processes and raw materials used to make this cheese, Grana Padano was registered as a denominazione di origine controllata (DOC) in 1955, and as a European Union protected designation of origin (PDO) in 1996.
 (Note: Grana Padano is the most produced cheese under the protected designation of origin-scheme.)
-Outside of the EU, its name is protected in several other countries based on the Lisbon Agreement and bilateral agreements.
+Outside of the EU, its name is protected in several other countries on the basis of the Lisbon Agreement and bilateral agreements.